Bayard Rustin: World War II

-As declared conscientious objectors who refused induction into the military, Rustin, Houser, and other members of FOR and CORE were convicted of violating the Selective Service Act.
-From 1944 to 1946, Rustin was imprisoned in Ashland Federal Prison in Kentucky, and later the Lewisburg Federal Penitentiary, in Pennsylvania.
+As conscientious objectors who refused induction into the military, Rustin, Houser, and other members of FOR and CORE were convicted of violating the Selective Service Act.
+From 1944 to 1946, Rustin was imprisoned in Ashland Federal Prison in Kentucky and Lewisburg Federal Penitentiary in Pennsylvania.
 At both, he organized protests against racially segregated housing and dining facilities.
 During his incarceration, he also organized FOR's Free India Committee.
-After his release from prison, he was frequently arrested for protesting against British colonial rule, in both India and Africa.
+After his release from prison, he was frequently arrested for protesting against British colonial rule in both India and Africa.

 Just before a trip to Africa while college secretary of the FOR, Rustin recorded a 10-inch LP, Elizabethan Songs and Negro Spirituals, for the Fellowship Records label.
 He sang spirituals and Elizabethan songs, accompanied on the harpsichord by Margaret Davison.